Key moments surrounding the killing of Jamal Khashoggi | WTOP

 —Oct.
 10: Surveillance footage is leaked of Khashoggi and the alleged Saudi squad that killed him.
 Khashoggi’s fiancée asks President Donald Trump and first lady Melania Trump for help.

 —Oct.
-11: Turkish media describes Saudi squad as including royal guards, intelligence officers, soldiers and an autopsy expert, details they later confirmed to the AP.
+11: Turkish media describes Saudi squad as including royal guards, intelligence officers, soldiers and an autopsy expert.
 Trump calls Khashoggi’s disappearance a “bad situation” and promises to get to the bottom of it.

 —Oct.
 12: Trump again pledges to find out what happened to Khashoggi.